fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

 - Addressed a reported issue where late-game performance could noticeably drop, usually when opening and closing the Production menu.
 - Improved game stability.
 - The Map Icon for Wall Improvements will no longer visually appear to take an available slot when placing a Building on Districts during gameplay.
-- War support UI will now update right away when supporting an ally’s war.
+- War support UI will now update right away when supporting an ally's war.
 - Sugar is now treated as a Bonus Resource in the Modern Age.
 - Resolved placeholder text strings seen in the Challenges menu.
 - Addressed a reported issue where Tech / Civic icons disappeared when research queuing with Tutorials enabled.